daos-stack/daos/doc/user/posix.md

 The mount point specified should be en empty directory on the local node that is owned by the user.

-In addition, there are several optional command line options
+Additionally, there are several optional command-line options:

 * --pool=POOL <pool uuid to connect to>
 * --container=CONTAINER <container uuid to open>